FM-ds/courses/data/README.md

   - `pandas` - not this one 🐼,
   but the excellent [`Python Data Analysis Library`](https://pandas.pydata.org/)
 - `JavaScript`
-  - `JSON` JavScript Objects and Arrays
+  - `JSON` JavaScript Objects and Arrays

 #### b.
 Automated data access 🧙